 Gluteal tendinopathy can last for a long time, it’s one of the presentations that once it has been there for a long time it can take a while to get 100% better.
 It takes time and commitment at that point.
-In cases where you get onto it early it can take as little as 2-6 weeks to be back doing everything you were doing.
-In more chronic cases of greater trochanteric pain syndrome you can be looking at a few months for full recovery.
+In cases where you get onto it early, it can take as little as 2-6 weeks to be back doing everything you were doing.
+In more chronic cases of greater trochanteric pain syndrome, you can look at a few months for a full recovery.

 Do I need a corticosteroid injection?

 Not in most cases.
-Without any bursitis findings on a scan I wouldn’t be racing off for a corticosteroid injection.
+Without any bursitis findings on a scan, I wouldn’t be racing off for a corticosteroid injection.
 If you have some trochanteric bursitis on your ultrasound report it can become quite the dilemma.
 Injections are far from a guarantee of working.
-In my experience a lot of it comes down to symptoms and how irritable they are.
-If clients are reporting a throbbing sensation coupled with a significant difficulty sleeping at night I find they are much more likely to respond to an injection than others.
+In my experience, a lot of it comes down to symptoms and how irritable they are.
+If clients are reporting a throbbing sensation coupled with significant difficulty sleeping at night I find they are much more likely to respond to injections than others.
 Ultimately, discuss your options with your GP but always keep in mind that they aren’t guaranteed to work.

 Pretty good, most cases of gluteal tendinopathy will resolve in time with commitment from your physio and yourself.
-Tendons can’t be fixed with just hands on treatment alone, it can’t improve tendon load tolerance but it can make it feel a little bit better.
-As a physio I rely on my clients being consistent with their home exercise program to develop the strength to get over their symptoms in the long term.
+Tendons can’t be fixed with just hands-on treatment alone, it can’t improve tendon load tolerance but it can make it feel a little bit better.
+As a physio, I rely on my clients to be consistent with their home exercise program to develop the strength to get over their symptoms in the long term.

 Can you prevent it?